 Q: What are the benefits of z/OS Container Extensions?

-z/OS Container Extensions expands and modernizes the software ecosystem for z/OS to include Linux on Z applications.
-Most applications (including Systems Management components and development utilities/tools) that are currently only available to run on Linux will be able to run on z/OS as Docker containers.zCX runs Linux on Z applications on z/OS, using existing z/OS operations staff and reusing the existing z/OS environment. zCX maintains operational control within z/OS and z/OS Qualities of Service (scalability, availability, integrated disaster recovery, backup, WLM, and integration with z/OS security).
+z/OS Container Extensions expands and modernizes the z/OS software ecosystemto include Linux on Z applications.
+Most applications (including Systems Management components and development tools) that are currently only available to run on Linux will be able to run on z/OS as Docker containers.zCX runs Linux on Z applications on z/OS, using existing z/OS operations staff and reusing the existing z/OS environment. zCX maintains operational control within z/OS and z/OS Qualities of Service (scalability, availability, integrated disaster recovery, backup, WLM, and integration with z/OS security).

 Q: Do application developers require knowledge of z/OS to create and deploy Linux on Z applications to run in z/OS Container Extensions?

 Applications will look like Docker applications to the developer, not z/OS applications.
 If your application comes from Linux on Z, then no z/OS skills are required.
-Docker and Linux knowledge is all that is required.
+Docker and Linux knowledge are all that is required.